Social impact bond: International Development Assistance

-United Nations Development Programme and EBRD pilot social impact bond in Armenia with the emphasis of improving the lives of smallholder farmers in the Shirak region, Slovak Republic (Ministry of finance) provided funding for the donor study.
+United Nations Development Programme and EBRD pilot social impact bond in Armenia with the emphasis of improving the lives of smallholder farmers in the Shirak region, Ministry of Finance of the Slovak Republic provided funding for the donor study.

 Intermediaries and technical assistance providers

 A list of more than 20 intermediaries and providers of technical assistance in the UK is maintained as part of the Big Lottery Fund's Commissioning Better Outcomes programme.